A reader recently asked me this question...

 Magda and her team have done and are continuing to do a great job at Sygnia.
 Part of their offering includes the Sygnia Skeleton range, which I have included in the RA calculator.

-The other reason I do not invest with Sygnia is due to their active asset allocation strategy.
+However, the other reason I do not invest with Sygnia is due to their active asset allocation strategy.
 This means they (1) actively decide on the amount of money going towards the different asset classes & (2) within each asset class invest in passive index-tracking portfolios.
 Whilst I love their passive-index tracking approach, I personally do not like Sygnia's active approach to asset allocation decision making.
 I would rather they stick with a strategic target as set out by the fund’s mandate and not tinker with the allocations.

 That is why I personally prefer 10x’s retirement funds above Sygnia.